staffoffrost/lbdate/README.md

 // "2020-04-01T03:00:00.000+03:00"
 ```

-Both functionalities can also be provided with options:
+- Both functionalities can also be provided with options which will be merged with the global and the default options.
+Like so: `lbDate(options).override(date)`

-- The provided options will be merged with the global and the default options.
+- Both can also be used on moment dates.

 > Remember: the global options are the options provided by `lbDate(options).init()`.
 If those options weren't provided, then it will just use the default options for extending.